Synerty/peek-mobile-theme/docs/generic_sections/tables_section/tables_section.rst

         /* Contains the Tables Section looks classes */ ...

+            container-fluid{
+            /* Contains the container looks attributes unique to the Tables Section */ ...

+            }
+            .row{
+            /* Contains the row looks attributes unique to the Tables Section */ ...

+            }
             .table{
             /* Contains the table looks attributes unique to the Tables Section */ ...